 Most people using Octopus will deploy projects to one or more environments.
 For customers providing Software as a Service (SaaS) applications, they typically need to deploy multiple instances of the application for each of their customers.

-In this post, I look at two approaches to deploying applications without tenants, and discuss the benefits of using the multi-tenancy feature.
+In this post, I look at 2 approaches to deploying applications without tenants, and discuss the benefits of using the multi-tenancy feature.